jcraigk/ruby_nano_rpc/README.md

 ### Raw RPC Calls

-The RCP client exposes raw Remote Procedure Call methods according to the [RaiBlocks RPC Docs](https://github.com/clemahieu/raiblocks/wiki/RPC-protocol).
+The RCP client exposes raw Remote Procedure Call methods according to the [Nano RPC Docs](https://github.com/clemahieu/raiblocks/wiki/RPC-protocol).

 Every method requires an `action`, which is passed as the first argument to `call`.
 Depending on the action, there may be additional required or optional parameters that are passed as an options hash.